sr2706/ZCoder/README.md

-# ZenCode - Coding Community Platform
+# ZCoder - Coding Community Platform

 A full-stack coding community platform for sharing solutions, discussing problems, and collaborating in real-time.